seene-shelter/seene-shelter.github.io/README.md

 * original viewer, patched to support JPG+XMP
 * https://www.clicktorelease.com/code/depth-player/ (already supportes JPG+XMP)
 * new, based on same three.js
+* http://depthy.me (uses self-created 3d library pixi.js, and tricky webgl filtering -- potentially best for battery)

 Currently incline towards clicktorelease viewer, it supports
 * taps
 * mouse
-* but does NOT support: gyro (must be done to replicate "the feeling". maybe can be borrowed from original viewer)
+* but does NOT support: gyro (must be done to replicate "the feeling". maybe can be borrowed from original viewer OR depthy)

 ### Storage options